Last Updated on November 17, 2022

 Climate change is real, but not unsolvable.
 There are lots of actionable steps you can take to save the planet from an ever-changing climate.
-Here are five ways to reduce your carbon footprint.
+Below we will teach you how to reduce your carbon footprint in five simple steps.

-Going zero waste is a great step towards combating climate change.
+Going zero waste is a great step toward combating climate change and reducing carbon emissions.
 Practicing the 5 R’s of zero waste can help.
 You’ve probably heard of the three R’s: Reduce, Reuse and Recycle.
 But there are two more that are equally important.
-Lets break it down:
+Let’s break it down: